cloudControl/documentation/Guides/Python/Celery.md

 [TIMESTAMP] WRK_ID [TIMESTAMP: INFO/MainProcess] Events enabled by remote.
 ~~~

-If you refresh the web interface at `http://APP_NAME.cloudcontrolled.com` you should be able to see the worker now.
+Congratulations, you can now see your Celery application with the worker in the Flower web interface at `http://APP_NAME.cloudcontrolled.com`

 To handle more tasks simultaneously you can always just add more workers.
 (Please note that only the first worker is free, adding additional workers requires a billing account.)